grplyler/raylib-articles/README.md

 ### 4.2 Git submodules

 While you can certainly link with raylib static builds, I like to keep everything bundled as source code you can compile without fuss.
-So lets add `raylib` and `raygui` if you're feeling adventerous.
+So lets add `raylib` and `raygui` if you're feeling adventurous.

 **Add raylib as a submodule to `vender/raylib`**